Thai Heritage & Best Islands

 This is another free day for you to explore Koh Samui.
 For outdoor adventure lovers, Koh Samui will offer more than you expect.
 Take a day trip to Koh Tao and Koh Nang Yuan to snorkel and observe the underwater life up close, or experience the thrill of flying through the jungle by zip lines.

 Besides, you can spend the day exploring Koh Wao and Koh Wua Ta Lap, two of the Ang Thong National Marine Park’s 42 small islands west of Koh Samui.
 Koh Wao beckons with its crystal-clear water, perfect for snorkeling while admiring the underwater colorful coral reefs and schools of fish.
 On Koh Wua Ta Lap, you can paddle through caves featuring stalactites and stalagmites, or trek to the Pha Chan Charat view platform for a panorama of the park.
-You may take the hotel’s free shuttle bus to Chaweng Beach to book a day trip, but please check if the island entry fee is included.
+Just head to Chaweng Beach to book a day trip, but please check if the island entry fee is included.

 ► Tips: